irrwahn/irrvuan/README.md

 ### What else?

-* The supplemental `raw2cooked.sh` script can aid you in converting the 'raw' disk images produced by `build-image.sh` into some more common formats like e.g. `.qcow` or `.vdi`.
+The supplemental `raw2cooked.sh` script can aid you in converting the 'raw' disk images produced by `build-image.sh` into one of several more common formats like e.g. `qcow` or `vdi`.
 It should be pretty self-explanatory.